Last updated 15 January 2026

 the first busulfan dose (Figure 1).

-predictive performance of NextDose for doses required to reach a target
+performance of NextDose for doses required to reach a target cumulative AUC has

 to have acceptable bias and precision (Lawson,